LarsKrogJensen/vrtx-gql/README.md

 To execute a Query/Mutation against a Schema instantiate a new `GraphQL` Object with the appropriate arguments and then call `execute()`.

-The result of a Query is a CompletableFuture promise of type `ExecutionResult` Object with the result and/or a list of Errors.
+The result of a Query is a CompletionStage promise of type `ExecutionResult` Object with the result and/or a list of Errors.

 Example: [GraphQL Test](src/test/groovy/graphql/GraphQLTest.groovy)